 76 course actions were approved by CUC.
 These require no action by Academic Council.
 A list of these actions is provided in Appendix 1 to this agenda.
-8 actions were taken at the College level that required no action by CUC.
+Eight actions were taken at the College level that required no action by CUC.

-The 7 following program change items (degree/ minor) were not approved by CUC.
-A request for clarification was sent to the departments.
-Upon receipt of sufficient clarification, these items will be discussed at Academic Council for approval.
+The 4 following program change items (degree/ minor) were approved by CUC after sufficient clarifications and then were unanimously approved Academic Council.